 In June 2017, my husband and I went on the Danube Waltz Viking River cruise for our honeymoon.
-As we researched possible honeymoon options, I scoured the Internet for as many Viking River cruise reviews as I could find.
+As we researched possible honeymoon options, I scoured the Internet for a Viking River cruise review post.
 I was slightly dismayed to find there wasn’t a whole lot out there!

-Thus, to fill that void, I put together a comprehensive review of our Viking river cruise experience.
-Rather than a day by day trip report as usual, I’ll break down the different aspects of the cruise.
+Thus, to fill that void, I put together a comprehensive Viking river cruise review.
+This is specifically a Viking Danube Waltz river cruise review.
+Rather than a day by day trip report as usual, I’ll break down the different aspects of the river cruise.
 In this first part, I’ll discuss the booking experience, embarkation / disembarkation, ship (layout and cabin), and dining.
 Part Two will include the shore excursions, on-board activities, staff service, and overall impressions.

 I touched on our booking experience in a previous Wedding Wednesday post.
 However, I’ll recap here for those of you newcomers!
 We booked our trip back in August 2016 when we received an email for a limited time special discount on 2017 sailings for the Danube Waltz cruise.
 I’d suggest signing up for emails / mailings if you’re at all interested in cruising so you can take advantage of any deals.
 The brochure price is ridiculously high, but they seem to offer plenty of sales.
 When I received the email, I called right away and the Viking representative I spoke with was astonishingly helpful.
 He answered my whole list of questions and provided additional tips for a better experience and to save us money.